NEIAAC/e-neiler/README.md

 # Quick and reliable ✉️➡️

 E-neiler makes it easy to quickly send high amounts of emails with tabled data through SMTP, file attachments included.
-It works on your custom server, gmail, outlook and any other service that allows SMTP.
+It works can connect to your custom mail server, gmail, outlook and any other service that allows SMTP.
 We support a variety of file types for both the body templates and the data tables.

 ## Requirements 📋